R package

 R packages are extensions to the R statistical programming language.
 R packages contain code, data, and documentation in a standardised collection format that can be installed by users of R, typically via a centralised software repository such as CRAN (the Comprehensive R Archive Network).
 The large number of packages available for R, and the ease of installing and using them, has been cited as a major factor driving the widespread adoption of the language in data science.

-Compared to libraries in other programming language, R packages must conform to a relatively strict specification.
+Compared to libraries in other programming languages, R packages must conform to a relatively strict specification.
 The Writing R Extensions manual specifies a standard directory structure for R source code, data, documentation, and package metadata, which enables them to be installed and loaded using R's in-built package management tools.
 Packages distributed on CRAN must meet additional standards.
 According to John Chambers, whilst these requirements "impose considerable demands" on package developers, they improve the usability and long-term stability of packages for end users.